VargMon/gettext-tiny/README.md

-# Intro
+# Introduction
-GetText-Tiny provides lightweight replacements for tools typically used from the `GNU gettext` suite, which is incredibly bloated and takes a lot of time to build (in the order of an hour on slow devices). the most notable component is `msgfmt` which is used to create binary translation files in the `.mo` format out of textual input files in `.po` format. this is the most important tool for building software from source, because it is used from the build processes of many software packages.
+GetText-Tiny provides lightweight replacements for tools typically used from the `GNU gettext` suite, which is incredibly bloated and takes a lot of time to build (in the order of an hour on slow devices).

-Our `msgfmt` implementation was initially a fake implementation that would just output the english input string as the translation, which is sufficient to get software to work, but it has since grown into a complete implementation. unlike the GNU implementation, it can even expand input strings containing so-called `sysdep` strings into a constant translation table.
+The most notable component is `msgfmt` which is used to create binary translation files in the `.mo` format out of textual input files in `.po` format.
+This is the most important tool for building software from source, because it is used from the build processes of many software packages.

-`sysdep` strings were glued as an after-thought onto the GNU implementation to deal with system-specific format strings, and in the GNU implementation those are created at runtime, which requires mapping the entire `.mo` file into read/write memory locations, thereby wasting precious RAM for read-only data that could otherwise be shared among processes.
+Our `msgfmt` implementation was initially a fake implementation that would just output the english input string as the translation, which is sufficient to get software to work, but it has since grown into a complete implementation.
+Unlike  the GNU implementation, it can even expand input strings containing so-called `sysdep` strings into a constant translation table.
+The `sysdep` strings were glued as an after-thought onto the GNU implementation to deal with system-specific format strings, and in the GNU implementation those are created at runtime, which requires mapping the entire `.mo` file into read/write memory locations, thereby wasting precious RAM for read-only data that could otherwise be shared among processes.

-Other parts of gettext-tiny such as `xgettext` and `msgmerge` are still stubs, but they are sufficient to build many packages.
+Other parts of GetText-Tiny such as `xgettext` and `msgmerge` are still stubs, but they are sufficient to build many packages.

 Since `musl` libc, our preferred target, didn't provide a `libintl` in the past, (and it's also part of `GNU gettext`) we also ship a no-op libintl providing a header and a library.

 It comes in two flavours: